dumrauf/post2ghost/README.md

 ## Blog Post Metadata

 Post2Ghost allows to enrich a blog post written in Markdown with JSON metadata.
-Here, the _JSON metadata preceds the actual blog article in the same file_ and is used in [Ghost's publishing options](https://docs.ghost.org/faq/publishing-options/) to automatically populate fields like
+Here, the _JSON metadata preceds the actual blog article in the same file_ and is used in [Ghost's publishing options](https://docs.ghost.org/faq/publishing-options/) to automatically populate fields such as
 - title for the blog post
 - excerpt (this is the text alongside the article on the start page)
 - feature image (the image that is being displayed for the article on the start page)